 Cabbage- Each 22-calorie cup of cabbage is loaded with sulforaphane, a chemical that increases your body’s production of the enzymes that disarm cell-damaging, cancer-causing free radicals.

-Fruits- when eaten raw can specifically target and cleanse the lymphatic fluids which is extremely important when you are fighting cancer.
-They contain antioxidants, flavonoids, and anthocyanins that can prevent an reverse cellular damage and reduce overall inflammation.
+Fruits- contain antioxidants, flavonoids, and anthocyanins that can prevent an reverse cellular damage and reduce overall inflammation.
 Some powerful fruits to include are: blueberries, blackberries, strawberries, raspberries, cranberries, grapes, cherries, pomegranates, cantaloupe, watermelon, lemons, limes, and oranges.
 Fruits are very easily digested and should be eaten separately from your main meals, or they can easily be blended into smoothies.
-Fruits should be eaten about 1/2 hour before your regular measl to keep them separate, one way to do this is to start your day with a big bowl of fresh fruit.
+Fruits should be eaten about 1/2 hour before your regular meals to keep them separate.

 Kale- is a rich source of organosulfur compounds, which have been shown to reduce the risk of many cancers, especially one of the most deadly, cancer of the colon.
 The cancer-protective compounds in kale have thus been the subject of intense research, particularly their role in blocking the growth of cancer cells and inducing cancer cell death (apoptosis).